 They say a testimonial or case study is more powerful when it comes from your client.
 So over to Antoinette…

-Self-reflection: Sapna led us through a thought-provoking exercise first.
-This discovery process provided an opportunity for self-reflection, asking questions of who we are, who we help, how we’re different and what visual imagery and colours appealed.
+Vision exercise: Sapna led us through a thought-provoking Vision exercise first.
+This discovery process provided an opportunity for self-reflection, asking questions of who we are, who we help, how we’re different where we want to go, and what visual imagery and colours appealed.

-New colours As a company, we needed a colour palette that communicated our clients’ experience of our brand: vibrant and modern while feeling professional and trustworthy.
+New colours As a company, we needed a colour palette that communicated our clients’ experience of our brand: vibrant and modern yet professional and trustworthy.
 Sapna developed a palette that fitted the bill perfectly.

 The purple and blue are business, tech-industry-friendly colours and the greens relate to growth and development.
 The grey acts as a neutral, ‘grounding’ the other stronger shades.

 (Sapna adds: The palette was a bolder evolution of Antoinette’s old one.
-We lost the girlie fuschia and bright cyan blue and went for more grown-up, sophisticated ‘jewel’ shades that better represented Antoinette herself.
-We knew we’d got them right when she exclaimed she had dresses in some of those very shades!)
+We lost the girlie fuschia and bright cyan blue and went for more grown-up ‘jewel’ shades that better represented Antoinette herself.
+We knew we’d chosen right when she exclaimed she had dresses in three of those very shades!)

-With a clear direction, Sapna developed a logo that provided an “evolution, not a revolution” for us.
-We agreed to keep the format of the logo the same (Sapna adds: this was so Antoinette could at least drop her new logo into her existing website and presentations, with just a change of colours as we didn’t have time for the full redesign and overhaul before her book launch).
-Because my name is so long although wonderfully symmetrical, we regularly abbreviate the company name to ‘AO’ so keeping the roundel in the middle helps with that.
-She also rewrote the strapline to better describe what we do for clients.
+Sapna developed an “evolution, not a revolution” for us.
+We agreed to keep the format of the logo the same (Sapna adds: this was so Antoinette could just drop her new logo into her existing website and presentations, with just a change of colours as we didn’t have time for the full redesign and overhaul before her book launch).
+Because my name is so long although wonderfully symmetrical, we regularly abbreviate the company name to ‘AO’ so I wanted to keep a roundel in the middle.
+Sapna also rewrote the strapline to better describe what we do for clients.

-Thrilled with our new look, we wanted to start rolling it out…
+Thrilled with our new look, we couldn’t to start rolling it out…